Seonghak35/Seonghak35.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-My keen interest lies in <strong>comprehending and analyzing the complex flow phenomena omnipresent in our surroundings, governed by the challenging Navier-Stokes equations.</strong> The near-impossibility of analytically solving this equation fuels my fascination with `computational fluid dynamics (CFD)`, a field adept at addressing it by substituting differential operators with numerical counterparts.
+My keen interest lies in <strong>comprehending and analyzing the complex flow phenomena omnipresent in our surroundings</strong>, governed by the challenging Navier-Stokes equations.
+The near-impossibility of analytically solving this equation fuels my fascination with `computational fluid dynamics (CFD)`, a field adept at addressing it by substituting differential operators with numerical counterparts.

 During my studies at [SNU](https://aerospace.snu.ac.kr/), I delved into researching `multiphase flows`, which are more complicated than single-phase flows.
 Specifically, I concentrated on `bubble dynamics`, employing advanced numerical methods.
 My research, which scrutinized the impact of phase change on bubble dynamics, earned recognition with the Best Paper Award at the NCFE.